KapoorAkshit18/Embedded_Systems/Readme.md

-# 📚 Robotics and Embedded Systems Study Guide
+# 📚 Embedded Systems

-Welcome to the **Robotics and Embedded Systems** study guide!
-This document covers key concepts, components, programming techniques, and communication protocols used in embedded projects with a special focus on **Arduino**, sensors, motors, and communication interfaces.
+Welcome to the ** Embedded Systems** study guide!
+This document covers key concepts, components, programming techniques, and communication protocols used in embedded projects with a special focus on **Arduino**, sensors, motors, and communication interfaces learnt during the Corizo Internship.

-Whether you're preparing for an exam, building projects, or exploring new concepts, this guide will walk you through everything you need to know in an organized and approachable way.

 ---